It’s not easy to compare the Leap and the Aeron at first glance. They’re both manufactured by furniture giants and have very passionate supporters.

 Remember that Aeron and Leap address different needs.
 If you want free-hand with customizations and adding plenty of features, buy the Aeron.
 If you want more support when using different devices, get the Leap.

-However, if you prefer cushiony chairs, you too may complain about the Aeron’s and Leap’s firm seats.
+However, if you prefer cushiony chairs, you too may complain about Aeron’s and Leap’s firm seats.
 Otherwise, you will appreciate their quality build, comfort, and dynamic support.